Albert0i/mysql-vs-redis/README.md

 ### MySQL vs Redis

-Ever since I started learning Redis, I was told Redis is very fast.
-But how fast it?
+Ever since I started learning Redis, I was told that it is very fast....
+But how fast it when comparing MySQL for example?

 ![alt sql](img/test-sql.JPG)